LogtalkDotOrg/logtalk.org/_posts/2020-04-23-building-trust-on-property-based-testing.md

 both an even and an odd number of elements, we can use the `label/3` predicate by passing the option `l(label)`.
-The `label` closure will be called, for each generated test, by appending the two predicate arguments used by test call to the `every_other/2` predicate plus the label
+The `label` closure will be called, for each generated test, by appending the two predicate arguments used by test call to the `every_other/2` predicate plus the labels argument (the labelling predicate can return a single test label or a list of test labels):
-argument:

 ```text
 | ?- lgtunit::quick_check(